Defasium/keyword-detection-onnx-js/README.md

 That is, the keyword detection problem is being solved.
 To do this a convolutional neural network trained on spectrograms of male Russian speech is used.
 The keyword that the network responds to must contain the word "Donat".
 To demonstrate the work, upload a file or record audio using a microphone by pressing a button.
-All calculations are carried out on your device and this site easily performs its task without an Internet connection.
+All calculations are carried out on your device and this project can perform its task without an Internet connection.

+## Features
+* Audio and video files support ✔️ any format, any duration ( tested on 5hrs files )
+* Playing audio file ✔️ obtained either from audio or video
+* Keyword spotting ✔️
+* Fast navigating ✔️ includes goto timestamp and jumping to near ones
+* Timestamps management ✔️ by thresholding, deletion and undo options
+* Timestamps saving ✔️ to clipboard
+* Online audio recording ✔️ from your microphone device
+* Adaptive interface ✔️ language changes depending on your browser language
+* Demo audio in english and russian ✔️ for quick start

 ## How does it work?
 The audio track obtained from the media file is divided into segments lasting a thousand seconds.